LandmakTechnology/questions-answers/README.md

 + Time-Table
 + Thurs: 7PM - 10PM EST
 + Sat:   8AM - 11AM EST
 + Sun:   3PM - 6PM EST

 ## ✅8)	What is the duration of the course?
 + 4 months plus bootcamp.

 ## ✅9)	Which kind of computer will I need for the course?
-+ A computer with at least 8GB RAM, 500G, 14 inches screen.
++ A computer with at least 8GB RAM, 256G or 500G, 14 inches screen.

 ## ✅10) Course bonuses?
 + BootCamp (Resume preparation, Linkedin profiling and interview reviews).